ifde/dex/notes/project.md

 `testHook` deployes everything and then runs tests

-Note: all the deploymets are in internal forge local blockchain and are used just for tests

-- The same script that deploys a hook with artifacts (for a test network)

-- The script that deployes a hook AND creates a liquidity pool.
-This script has the currencies for the creation of the liquidity pool.
-It can also be ran both on a real and test networks

-3. There's a test in `test/` (it could also be a script)

-- It deploys the hook, artifacts and creates a liquidity pool (with two mock tokens).
 The mock tokens are minted to the testing contract (it will act as a trader who interacts with a liquidity pool).
 Liquidity pool also belongs to this contract

 - It downloads trading data and simulates transactions.

 - It gives the metrics for the liquidity pool

+Note: all the deploymets are in internal forge local blockchain and are used just for tests